-Marriage is an important milestone on a much longer journey toward full freedom and equality for gay, lesbian, bisexual and transgender Oregonians.
-As important a milestone as it is, wedding bells do not signal that our work is finished.
-Marriage equality will not keep LGBTQ young people safe in our schools.
-It will not ensure transgender people access to accurate identity documents or critical health care services.
-It will not make our military, our prisons, or our immigration system inclusive and just.
+The Trump administration will not keep LGBTQ young people safe in our schools.
+It will not ensure transgender people have access to accurate identity documents or critical health care services.
+It will not make our military, our criminal justice system, or our immigration system just and equitable.
 It will not ensure that LGBTQ Oregonians can live their lives free from the sting of discrimination.

-Our post-marriage work is about achieving not only legal equality, but lived equality.
-Lived equality means we elect people to office who support freedom, pass laws promoting freedom, and ensure that those laws are carried out so that LGBTQ Oregonians experience freedom in our everyday lives.
+Our mission is simple: we are seeking not only legal equality, but lived equality.
+That means we elect people to office who support justice and pass laws promoting it, and ensure that those laws are carried out so that LGBTQ Oregonians experience equality in our everyday lives.

 With more than 25 years of service to the people of Oregon, Kate Brown is well-prepared to serve as Oregon’s 38th Governor, making government more accountable and standing up for working families.